 Ducks come in all sorts of varieties.
-If you want ducks but don’t know what you want them for, then most varieties of ducks will provide plenty of fun and education.
+If you want ducks but don’t know what you want to raise them for, then most varieties of ducks will provide plenty of fun and education.
 However, here’s a guide to choosing the best ducks for your backyard!

 You will want to decide why you want ducks.
 Do you hope to get a lot of rich eggs from them, are you planning to butcher them for meat, or do you want a mellow pet for your kids?
-Maybe you want to help in conservation of an endangered species.
+Maybe you want to help in the conservation of an endangered species.
 Each duck variety has its perks.

 When choosing a duck species consider the following things: